-Quarters were quite valuable to me at age 10.
+Quarters were valuable to me as a child.
 I would save them until I had several dollars worth.
 I had a specific use for them; one that had nothing to do with a piggy bank.
 The location for my deposit of quarters?
 The arcade game Galaga.

 The small convenience store on the corner of the street on which I grew up had Galaga for years in a back corner of the store.
-I would go to the store, sometimes buy a soda (I called it pop because people from Colorado call it pop), or a candy bar, and then plant myself at Galaga.
+I would go to the store, sometimes buy a soda (or “pop” since I’m from Colorado), or a candy bar, and then plant myself at Galaga.
 The duration of play depended on whether or not I had brought my “A” game, and, of course, how many quarters I had in my pocket.

-Over the last few years I’ve seen an emergence of Galaga in the form of new, upright consoles that combine two classic Namco/Midway arcade games from the 1980s: Galaga and Ms. Pacman.
-I was never into the Pacman games, so if given a choice between a classic upright Galaga console and one with both Galaga and Ms. Pacman, I’d go with the Galaga-only version.
+Over the last few years Galaga has taken a new form: upright consoles that combine two classic Namco/Midway arcade games from the 1980s: Galaga and Ms. Pacman.
+I was never into the Pacman games much, and if given a choice between a classic upright Galaga console and one with both Galaga and Ms. Pacman, I’d go with the Galaga-only version.

 Galaga is really the only arcade game I thoroughly enjoyed.
 There are web and hacked versions available online, but I’m a purist.
 The only time I play Galaga is when I find the upright console.
 Incidentally, the correct pronunciation of the word Galaga seems to be open to interpretation.
 If anyone knows the correct pronunciation or comes across a reliable source that can confirm and explain the pronunciation, please share.